prototypefund/dark-crystal-javascript.gitlab.io/docs/protocol-specification.md

 ## Peer experience

 This is a technical specification of the protocol.
 Many stages of the process will be automated and not visible to the peers.
-Interface recommendations and peer stories are described in a separate document.
+[Interface recommendations](ui-recommendations.md) and peer stories are described elsewhere.

 ## Setup process